wein.plus

 Rotofermenter

-Designation (also Rotofermentator, Rototank) for a transverse drum-shaped fermentation container used primarily in red wine production.
+Term (also known as rotofermenter, rototank) for a transverse drum-shaped fermentation tank, which is mainly used in red wine production.
 Either the tank itself or a rod with paddles attached to it is set in rotation.
-This mixes up the mash during the mash fermentation, achieves a high extraction of phenols (colouring agents, pigments and tannins) and also accelerates the fermentation.
-The carbon dioxide is discharged through a valve.
+This mixes up the mash during fermentation, achieves a high extraction of phenols (colouring agents, pigments and tannins) and also accelerates fermentation.
+The carbon dioxide is released through a valve.
 This is an alternative to the technique of over-pumping (submerging).
-Since fermentation takes place in a closed system compared to open fermentation tanks, there is no contact with oxygen.
-This cost-intensive system is mainly used in larger production facilities, for example in Burgundy in France and in the New World.
+As fermentation takes place in a closed system as opposed to open fermentation tanks, there is no contact with oxygen.
+This cost-intensive system is mainly used in larger production plants, for example in Burgundy in France and in the New World.

 Voices of our members